TheLazySquid/Gimloader/buildTools/README.md

 - `esbuildOptions`: Options to pass to esbuild

 ##### Plugin Fields (Optional)
-- `reloadRequired`: Set to true if the plugin needs a reload to take effect, or set to "ingame" if it only needs a reload when in-game.
 - `libs`: A list of libraries to load.
 These strings should look like either "[library name]" or "[library name] | [download url]".
 - `optionalLibs`: The same as libs, but the plugin will still be run without these libraries.

 ##### Library Fields
-- `isLibrary`: Set to true if the plugin is a library.
+- `isLibrary`: Set to true if you are building a library.

 ### Building